 Workshops & Readings A chance to test out a piece before it is chosen for a major production.

 Open Process Workshops of productions being developed for a future season.

 Risk is What?

 Our motto and the name of our new plays festival is Risk is This…The Cutting Ball New Experimental Plays Festival.
-It comes from a story my high school French teacher told me, which is probably apocryphal but has fascinated me for years all the same.
-When we were complaining about our grades, she explained to us that in France, the grading system is infinitely harsher than in the United States.
-She told us about the French baccalauréat, also known as le bac, and how it is graded on a scale from 0 to 20 and that 16 is considered an excellent grade and that students only rarely get an 18 or 19 and never a 20.
+The French baccalauréat, also known as le bac, is graded on a scale from 0 to 20 and that 16 is considered an excellent grade and that students only rarely get an 18 or 19 and never a 20.

 After high school, French students can opt to take le bac which requires an entire year of study.
 This test determines where they pursue their higher education.
 The most famously difficult test is philosophy, where students are asked to take a theme such as “beauty” or “love” and to go through the history of the concept from the Ancient Greek philosophers to the present.
 This is meant to take the entire four hours allotted for the test.